 - Reducing costs

 - Co-locating front and/or back-office services

 - Reducing carbon emissions

 - Increasing returns on capital

 - Opening up investment opportunities

 - Improving service delivery to communities

 - Taking advantage of lease breaks

+This will be developed in line with the Cambs 2020 vision, which will see the Council move out of its current main base in Cambridge and adopt a Hubs and Spokes model of office accommodation.
 There will also be a comprehensive review of existing policy and strategy, and in particular a strengthening of the Corporate Landlord model and its links into corporate strategies such as Community Hubs, Older Persons' Accommodation, and the Smarter Business Programme.